JoaoLopesF/RemoteDebug/README.md

 - RemoteDebugApp Beta

+  - Now have another repository, [RemoteDebugApp](https://github.com/JoaoLopesF/RemoteDebugApp)
+    It is for local copy of web app in internet.
+    It is updated with lastest version of web app, after it is publised in web server: [http://joaolopesf.net/remotedebugapp](http://joaolopesf.net/remotedebugapp/).
+    Download it, for use when internet is offline.
+    As is a local copy, the app will check for new versions periodically.

   - An HTML5 web app to use for debugging in web browser, instead telnet client, that uses web socket to comunicate.